 - Divide among two large bowls.

-- Place each egg or tofu on top of the Kimchi rice.
-Sprinkle with cilantro and a generous squirt of Sriracha sauce.
-Serve immediately, breaking the yolk and letting act as a sauce over the rice.
+- Top with a fried or poached egg (season with salt and pepper).
+Sprinkle with cilantro and scallions, and a generous drizzle of Sriracha sauce.
+Serve immediately, with chopsticks, breaking the yolk and letting act as a sauce over the rice.

 Leftover cold rice always makes the best fried rice!
 This is because it is drier!
 Freshly warm rice will most often turn to mush, so plan ahead here!

 Feel free to add browned ground meat- turkey, beef, lamb, or leftover rotisserie chicken for extra protein.

 - Serving Size: Topped with a poached egg

 - Calories: 387

 - Protein: 12.5 g

 Keywords: Kimchi fried rice, Korean fried rice, best kimchi fried rice, kimchi fried rice vegan, vegan kimchi fried rice, healthy kimchi fried rice,